gabrielUpON/gabrielUpON/README.md

 - 🌍 I was born and live in Fortaleza, Ceará - Brazil
 - 🖥️ You can see my portfolio at [official website](https://gabrielsantiago.my.canva.site/)
 - 🚀 I am currently a System Analyst at Vet & Agro.
-- 🤓 I have knowledge in ReactJS, Firebase and SQL.
+- 🤓 I have knowledge in ReactJS, Firebase, ServerSQL and PostgreSQL.
 - 🧠 Currently learning about Typescript and NextJS
 - 🤝 I am open to collaborate on new projects that aim for professional and personal growth.